 Charity and club savings accounts may fall under the protection of the Financial Services Compensation Scheme.
 Whether your charity or club is eligible will depend on how it is constituted (it’s not enough for a charity to be registered).

-If your charity is constituted as an unincorporated association or limited company, it would be eligible for compensation if it meets two of the following:
+If your charity is constituted as an unincorporated association, it would be eligible for compensation if the deposit taker fails.
+If it is a limited company it would be covered if it meets two of the following:

 Is your charity business account paying little interest?
 Find the best paying charity accounts here...
 More